- Sports and Recreation»

 Conclusion - overall, league players can train together most of the time, doing similar drills, core skills, strength, fitness and speed work.
 The game demands similar physical traits from most players so the training needs to reflect this.
 There are of course specialty positions and some skills like kicking that only certain players to work on - but good ball skills are important for all players, and there are a lot of tactical shapes, processes and structures that need to be understood by all the players, so lots of training time is spent on this too, with the whole team.

-And Now - Get Pumped Up!
+And Now - Get Pumped Up for Union!

 Union Training Summary